OatKandanai/outfits-store-web-app/README.md

   REACT_APP_API_URL=http://localhost:5000
   REACT_APP_STRIPE_KEY=your_stripe_publishable_key
   ```

+## 🔧 Setting Up MongoDB Atlas & Connecting to Backend
+This project requires a MongoDB Atlas database.
+Follow the steps below to create your cluster and get the connection string.
+  #### 1: Go to [MongoDB Atlas](https://www.mongodb.com/atlas) and sign up or log in & Create a Cluster
+  #### 2: Create a Database User
+  #### 3: Get Connection String
+  #### 4: Update the .env File , update the MONGO_URL field

 ## 🗄️ Importing Sample Products
 - If you want to pre-fill the products database with sample products, you can import outfitsstore.products.json into MongoDB, Alternatively, you can add products via the admin dashboard.